Cooperation is based on tasks

 - Setting a task deadline will also show the task on the calendar.
 You won't miss any tasks, and you'll always be able to see if they've been completed on time.

 - Under the title, fill in the "Connect task to item" field by adding the item that the task relates to.
 For example, it could be a project you are working on or a business opportunity.

-Changing the completion keeps you informed about the shift
+Changing the completion keeps you informed about the status

 - When you progress in a task, change the completion, so others know where the task is and how close you are to completing it.

 - Tip: Update the completion at the end of your workday.

 How to use task packs